 The basic requirements are full-time student status with good academic standing (minimum 2.0 GPA) and good disciplinary standing.

-Students can study abroad as juniors, first-semester seniors and sophomores under certain circumstances (if interested, please contact OCS).
+Students can study abroad as juniors, first-semester seniors and sophomores under certain circumstances (if interested, please contact CGE).
 Most students go abroad fall of their junior year.

-For more detailed information please visit Off-Campus Studies.
+For more detailed information please visit the Center for Global Education.